hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 I believe my read is right in that you can not have multiple allowed data types.
 So `[string! | file!]` would not work, nor `[string! file!]`.
 That said, I wanted to check: can you specify multiple allowable data types or is it a one vs everything choice?

-[17:03:13](#16172965935971EAuEQ:gitter.im) <hiiamboris (NOT THIS ONE)>: you can always try it yourself and see - that's what console is for í ½í¸‰
+[17:03:13](#16172965935971EAuEQ:gitter.im) <hiiamboris (NOT THIS ONE)>: you can always try it yourself and see - that's what console is for ğŸ˜‰

 [17:03:45](#16172966255972TrxNo:gitter.im) <hiiamboris (NOT THIS ONE)>:
 `[string! | file!]` is a Parse syntax though, not for the function spec